localhost-ykt/sponsr.ru-rss/README.md

-# Make RSS feed from sponsr.ru feed by parsing
+# Make RSS feed from podcasts on sponsr.ru